martavp/pypsa-in-sophia/README.md

 #### 1. Installing anaconda/miniconda
 You will need to have installed [anaconda/miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) in your home directory at the cluster.
 Follow the guide at [anaconda/miniconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
-Miniconda is a lighter version which works fine.
+Miniconda is a lighter version which works fine (see below in connection with VS Code).

 #### 2 Installing PyPSA-Eur
 Start by making a folder where you want to install PyPSA-Eur and all that is needed to run it.
 I would make it in the home directory and call it `projects`